srozemuller/rozemuller_blog/content/post/series/2026-01-10-intune-automation-blog-series/index.md

 I want you to have a clear mental picture of how the Intune portal works behind the scenes, and how Microsoft Graph fits into that picture.

 Once that clicks, everything else in this series becomes much easier to place.

+## Why this series starts here

+Many automation guides jump straight into scripts, permissions, and authentication.

+This series deliberately starts earlier, with one simple question:

+**What is Microsoft Graph, and how does it relate to Intune?**

+Once that clicks:
+- permissions start to make sense
+- authentication becomes logical
+- automation stops feeling intimidating

 ## Starting from what you already know: the Intune portal